Brain Function

 NGF regenerates brain cells

-Professor Levi-Montalcini played a major role in the discovery of nerve growth factor (NGF).
+Professor Levi-Montalcini played a major role in discovering nerve growth factor (NGF).
 The body uses NGF to build nerve networks in the brain and elsewhere.
-It's a key factor in the survival of nerve cells as well as their maintenance and regeneration.
+It's a key factor in the survival of nerve cells and their maintenance and regeneration.

-The discovery of NGF has led to an understanding of disease processes ranging from Alzheimer's to cancer.
+The discovery of NGF has led to understanding disease processes ranging from Alzheimer's to cancer.

-But NGF production falls with age, and this is proposed as a major reason for cognitive decline.
-If NGF could be boosted, it should give rise to new brain cells, and improve communication, function and life expectancy of existing cells.
-This would maintain our mental capacity.
+However, NGF production falls with age, and this is proposed as a major reason for cognitive decline.
+If NGF could be boosted, it would give rise to new brain cells and improve communication, function, and life expectancy of existing cells, maintaining our mental capacity.

 Luckily, there's a more reliable way to increase NGF.
 You can give the body the raw materials it needs to manufacture more of it in the brain itself.